Find Affordable College Courses

 Check out the psychology bachelor's degree programs at these schools if you want to attend one of the most popular in Connecticut.

 Our analysis found University of Connecticut to be the most popular school for psychology students who want to pursue a bachelor’s degree in Connecticut.
-Located in the suburb of Storrs, UCONN is a public college with a fairly large student population.
+Located in the large suburb of Storrs, UCONN is a public college with a very large student population.

 About 72% of the students majoring in psychology at the school are women while 28% are male.